JAlcocerT/JAlcocerT/content/blog/dev-landing-realestate.md

 ## The Stack

-After starting more than one year ago with [this repository](https://github.com/JAlcocerT/ScrewFastMoiRealEstate) and [post](https://jalcocert.github.io/JAlcocerT/astro-web-setup/) as a concept for real estate.
+After starting more than one year ago with [this repository](https://github.com/JAlcocerT/ScrewFastMoiRealEstate) and [post](https://jalcocert.github.io/JAlcocerT/astro-web-setup/) as a **concept for real estate**.

 The Stack: NEXTjs WebApp + 1 Welcome Page + Theme directory where the properties are stacked.

-And...the skill: knowing to vibe code.
+And...the skill: *knowing to vibe code*.

 In the mean time, there have been some ad-ins to the project that can also be interesting for builders and business owners.